suxrobGM/dotnet-templates/docs/mapper-guide.md

 2. **Generate Mappers**:
     - Run the [generate-mappers.cmd](../src/Alikai.Factoring.Mappings/Scripts/generate-mappers.cmd) script to generate mapper classes.
-    - The script will generate mapper classes for all interfaces annotated with [Mapper] in the `Alikai.Factoring.Mappings` project, in the `Mappers` folder.
+    - The script will generate mapper classes for all interfaces annotated with [Mapper] in the `ProjectName.Mappings` project, in the `Mappers` folder.

-> **Note**: To clean up generated files, you can run the [cleanup-mappers.cmd](../src/Alikai.Factoring.Mappings/Scripts/cleanup-mappers.cmd) script.
+> **Note**: To clean up generated files, you can run the [cleanup-mappers.cmd](../src/content/ProjectTemplates/DomainDrivenDesign/Server/Company.Project.Mappings/Scripts/cleanup-mappers.cmd) script.

 3. **Add Extension Methods**:
     - Create a new static class with the name in the `{EntityName}Ext` in `Extensions` folder.